Kris Jogan

-Kris Jogan (born 14 September 1991) is a Slovenian footballer who plays for NK Brda as a forward.
+Kris Jogan (born 14 September 1991) is a Slovenian former footballer who played as a forward.

 Club career

 Jogan started his career playing at youth level for Gorica, where he signed a professional contract in 2010.
 In August 2012, he transferred to Verona, but was immediately loaned to Gorica.
 In January 2013, he was loaned to Rijeka.

-On 30 August 2013 he left for Nocerina.
+In August 2013, Jogan was loaned to Nocerina.
+On 30 January 2014, he went on another loan, this time to Aversa Normanna.

-On 30 January 2014 he left for Aversa Normanna.
 In summer 2014 he was released by Verona.
-In the same summer he returned to Slovenia for ND Bilje.
+In the same summer he returned to Slovenia for Bilje.
 In early 2015, Jogan signed with the Austrian Regionalliga West side FC Kufstein.
-In 2016, he once again returned to Slovenia, spending a season with NK Brda in the Slovenian Second League.
+In 2016, he once again returned to Slovenia, spending a season with Brda in the Slovenian Second League.
 In 2017, Jogan joined Italian lower division side Sammaurese.